All India Law Entrance Test

 • Reasoning:This section tests the candidate's ability to think logically and critically.

-The time allotted for the exam is 1 hour 30 minutes.
-The total number of questions is 150 and the full marks are 150.
+The time allotted for the exam is 120 minutes.
+AILET is conducted for both UG and PG programs.
+The Undergraduate (UG) exam comprises 120 questions with a total of 150 marks, whereas the Postgraduate (PG) exam consists of 100 questions carrying 100 marks in total.
 The questions are of multiple choice type.
 The results of the AILET exam are usually announced a few weeks after the exam.
 Candidates who qualify for the exam are called for counseling, during which the seats are allotted to the candidates based on their scores in the exam and the availability of seats.
 It is advisable to check the official website of NLU Delhi for the latest information and updates regarding the AILET exam.

 Important Dates

-Result Announcement & final key release 3rd week of December 2024
+Result Announcement & final key release December 2025

 AILET Application Process